dsorokin/aivika-fsharp-ce/README.md

 simulation experiments.
 These modules can plot charts and histograms, collect statistics and save the results in CSV files.

 Aivika for .NET is also licensed under GPLv3.
-In order to preserve the true meaning of open development and uphold the spirit of free software, it is imperative that the rules and regulations of open source licenses are followed.
 If you use Aivika under open-source license, you need to make sure that you comply with all the licenses of the components you use.

 Please contact the author of this library for detail of licensing:
 David Sorokin <mailto:david.sorokin@gmail.com>, Yoshkar-Ola, Russia.